Michigan Immigrant Rights Center, et al., vs. United States Department of Homeland Security, and United States Customs and Border Patrol

 Al Otro Lado v.
 Wolf

 Al Otro Lado et al. v.
 McAleenan et al., No. 3:17-cv-02366 (S.D.
 Cal., filed July 12, 2017), No. 22-55988 (9th Cir., filed Sept.
-21, 2022), and No. 22-56036 (9th Cir., filed Nov.
-4, 2022)
+21, 2022), No. 22-56036 (9th Cir., filed Nov.
+4, 2022) and No. 25-5 (U.S., cert granted Nov.
+17, 2025)

 On July 12, 2017, the American Immigration Council, along with the Center for Constitutional Rights and Latham & Watkins, LLP, filed a class action lawsuit challenging U.S. Customs and Border Protection (CBP)’s unlawful practice of turning away asylum seekers who present themselves at ports of entry along the U.S.-Mexico border.